-On March 10, 2023, we entered into a Loan and Security Agreement (the "Siena Revolver") with Siena Lending Group, LLC which permits us to receive funding through a revolving line of credit up to \$35.0 million in aggregate principal amount.
-The borrowing capacity under the Siena Revolver, which is subject to certain conditions, including our inventory and accounts receivable balances and other limitations as specified in the agreement, was \$16.5 million on March 10, 2023, with an outstanding principal balance of \$7.5 million.
+In March 2023, we entered into the Siena Revolver with Siena Lending Group, LLC which permits us to receive funding through a revolving line of credit up to \$35.0 million in aggregate principal amount.
+The borrowing capacity under the Siena Revolver, which is subject to certain conditions, including our inventory and accounts receivable balances and other limitations as specified in the agreement.
+Additional borrowing capacity from the Siena Revolver was \$8.1 million based on qualifying inventory and accounts receivable balances as of December 31, 2023, with an outstanding principal balance of \$7.5 million.

 The interest rates applicable to borrowings under the Siena Revolver are based on a fluctuating rate of interest measured by reference to either, at our option, (i) a Base Rate, plus an applicable margin, or (ii) the Term SOFR rate then in effect, plus 0.10% and an applicable margin.
-The Base Rate is defined as the greater of: (1) Prime Rate as published in the Wall Street Journal, (2) Federal Funds Rate plus 0.5% and (3) 5.0% per annum.
+The Base Rate is defined as the greatest of: (1) Prime Rate as published in the Wall Street Journal, (2) Federal Funds Rate plus 0.5% and (3) 5.0% per annum.
 The applicable margin for Siena Revolver borrowings is based on the Borrowers' monthly average principal balance outstanding and ranges from 2.75% to 4.50% per annum in the case of Base Rate Borrowings and 3.75% to 5.50% per annum in the case of Term SOFR borrowings.
 The Siena Revolver also contains various financial covenants we must maintain to avoid an Event of Default, as defined by the agreement, including a subjective acceleration clause in the event that Siena determines that a material adverse change has or will occur with the business.
 We believe the likelihood of Siena exercising the subjective acceleration clause is remote.
 The Siena Revolver matures at the earlier of March 10, 2026 or the maturity date of the Structural Debt Facility.
+As of December 31, 2023, we were in compliance with all covenants related to the Siena Revolver.